 The course consists of three parts.
-Accepted applicants will be required, before the start of the program, to complete FEMA's online course "Introduction to the Incident Command System (ICS 100)," as well as selected pre-course readings.
-Participants will travel to Washington, DC, for a week of hands-on training at the Smithsonian Institution from December 10-14, 2018.
-Sessions will provide realistic, hands-on training in damage assessment, rapid documentation, emergency evacuation and salvage, rehousing and storage, crisis communication, team building, and more.
-In 2019, a five-part webinar series will build upon the in-person training, reinforcing concepts covered in the December training.
+Accepted applicants will be required, before the start of the program, to complete FEMA's online course "Introduction to the Incident Command System (ICS 100)," as well as pre-course readings.
+Participants will travel to Washington, DC, for a week of hands-on training at the Smithsonian Institution from December 9-13, 2024, with travel days on December 8 and 14.
+HEART sessions will provide realistic, hands-on training in damage assessment, rapid documentation, emergency evacuation and salvage, rehousing and storage, crisis communication, team building, and more.
+After the training, graduates will join the larger HEART alumni network and can participate in future online educational sessions that reinforce concepts covered during the in-person training.